epaulins/TestNG-Java---AirBox/README.md

 ## Possible Improvements
 - Add more Android versions/devices and refactor the tests to be compatible with them
 - Improve the flakiness of NavigationRerouting by adding a more sophisticated wait before chaning the geolocation
+- The NavigationRerouting test case is not atomic and relies on the previous ticket to be ran.
+This is due to the emulator not being fully reset between test cases.
+One way to fix it would be to reset the emulator between test cases in a @AfterMethod hook.
 ## Comments
 - The Manual Test Cases are located in the `AirBox Test Cases` PDF File
 - The reports are located in the `test-output` directory